Contact Us Contact Us Request Information Request Information

 National Treasure Zuiganji Temple | Miyagi Prefecture

-The National Treasure Zuigan-ji Temple (official name "Seiryu-zan Zuigan Enpuku-zenji Temple") was founded by Jikaku Daishi Ennin in 828, and is the oldest temple in Oshu, and was called Enpuku-ji Temple at the time.
+The National Treasure Zuigan-ji Temple (official name "Seiryu-zan Zuigan Enpuku-zenji Temple"), founded in 828 by Jikaku Daishi Ennin, is the oldest temple in Oshu and was called Enpuku-ji Temple at the time.
 Wedding ceremonies at Zuiganji are solemnized in the main hall, which is usually closed to photography, with its gorgeous carvings and gold and blue paintings on the walls.
 The temple grounds are home to two red and white plum trees called "Garyubai," which are said to have been planted by Date Masamune, the feudal lord of Japan.

 Name Zuiganji Temple